 The Babymoon.
-A couple’s last ounce of freedom and relaxation before life as they know it is given a good wringing out and laughed out of the house by the Gods of Time to Yourself, Sleep, Independent Bathroom Breaks, Relaxed Mealtimes and Intelligent Conversation.
+A couple’s last ounce of freedom and relaxation before life as they know it is laughed out of the house by the Gods of Time to Yourself, Sleep, Independent Bathroom Breaks, Relaxed Mealtimes and Intelligent Conversation.

 The pre-baby break has seen a boom in recent years.
-Kate and Wills did it, my hubby and I did it, most of my NCT group did it.
-Acting on advice by those in the know who said we’d regret not grabbing that last opportunity as a two.
-It seems it has become the norm.
+Kate and Wills did it, my hubby and I did it acting on advice by those in the know, who said we’d regret not grabbing that last opportunity as a two.

 What I haven’t seen pop up as a phenomena of our time is the ‘Labour-cation’.
-And I’m not talking about political parties and their election strategies, should you google such a phrase.
-I mean the type of weekend away you go on when, yep, you’re in labour.
+And I’m not talking about political parties and their election strategies.
+I mean, the type of weekend away you go on when, yep, you’re in labour.